African Prison Ministries

 Meet the FUMI Partner

 Samuel A. Mwakasungula is the national director of FUMI in Tanzania.
-He is married to Vallerie, and together, they have been blessed with four children, consisting of two girls and two boys.
+He is married to Vallerie, and together, they have been blessed with four children: two girls and two boys.

-In 2012, Samuel began serving with Follow Up Ministries, collaborating with Glenn Morrison, the Founder of Follow Up Ministries International.
-Unfortunately, Glenn Morrison passed away on September 17, 2016.
+In 2012, Samuel began serving with FUMI, collaborating with its founder Glenn Morrison.
 Samuel learned more about prison ministry with Glenn via WhatsApp and correspondence courses.

-He believes that spreading the Gospel is not confined to specific boundaries or avoiding challenges like imprisonment.
-Instead, Samuel and his team are determined to reach out to people who have been marginalized by their communities, giving them the opportunity to hear and obey the Gospel.
+Though Glenn unfortunately passed away on September 17, 2016, Samuel has carried on.
+He believes that spreading the Gospel is not confined by specific boundaries or by the avoidance of challenges like imprisonment.
+Rather, Samuel and his team are determined to reach out to people who have been marginalized by their communities, giving them the opportunity to hear and obey the Gospel.